-Management includes slow introduction of new pigs into existing groups, provision of shelters where subordinate pigs can hide, providing sufficient resources and toys, and applying boar pheromones.
+Management includes slow introduction of new pigs into existing groups, provision of shelters where subordinate pigs can hide, provision of sufficient resources and toys, and application of boar pheromones.
 Most producers keep lights dim in the pen to reduce aggression.
 Using tranquilizers such as azaperone (2.2 mg/kg) or amperozide (1 mg/kg) can help reduce aggression but may not be economical.
 Lithium (an antipsychotic) has been used successfully.

-This is seen mostly in confined pigs.
+Tail biting is seen mostly in confined pigs.
 Overcrowding and boredom seem to be the main causes.
-Free-ranging pigs spend 5–10 hr daily looking for food and rooting, while in pens meals are consumed in a short time.
+Free-ranging pigs spend 5–10 hr daily looking for food and rooting, whereas pigs kept in pens consume meals in a short time.
 Slatted floors without bedding, low-salt diets, and low-iron soil seem to predispose pigs to tail biting.
-Once the problem starts the taste of blood from the injured tail seems to arouse the other pigs and can even lead to death of the victim but rarely advances to pure cannibalism.
+Once the problem starts, the taste of blood from the injured tail seems to arouse the other pigs and can even lead to death of the victim but rarely advances to pure cannibalism.
 Most losses are due to secondary infections that result in culling.
 Management includes removing the biting pigs (if there are only a few of them) and providing stimulation such as straw bedding to root, toys, and corn on the cob to chew.
 Most commercial producers dock piglets' tails; however, this does not reduce the motivation for tail biting, and pigs may bite the stump or ears instead.

 Heavy sows may lie on their piglets, killing them.
-This normally occurs when there are weak, underdeveloped, or sick piglets that cannot move fast enough to avoid the mother.
-However, it is also a breeding and management problem—sows are naturally intensely protective mothers that will prevent the producer from attending to the piglets; selective breeding for less-protective sows has resulted in sows that are less devoted maternally.
-Management includes providing appropriate farrowing crates with slopes and bars on the sides that allow the piglets to move away from the mother and prevent the mother from rolling over on the piglets.
-In addition, heat lamps provides the piglets with an alternative heat source and motivation to rest away from the sow.
+This normally occurs when there are weak, underdeveloped, or sick piglets that cannot move fast enough to avoid the sow.
+However, it is also a breeding and management problem—sows are naturally intensely protective mothers that will prevent the handler from attending to the piglets; selective breeding for less-protective sows has resulted in sows less devoted maternally.
+Management includes providing appropriate farrowing crates with slopes and bars on the sides that allow the piglets to move away from the sow and prevent the sow from rolling over on the piglets.
+In addition, heat lamps provide the piglets with an alternative heat source and motivation to rest away from the sow.

 Reproductive problems are usually associated with management of boars and sows and estrus synchronization.
 These problems are fairly unusual in pigs because of rigid genetic control of sexual behaviors.
 Mating preferences are an important factor in breeding management of pigs.